Sebastp/Next-react-graphql-apollo_Boostrap/README.md

 - GraphQl
 - EsLint
 - Prettier
-- Jest tests
+- Jest
 - Nodemon
+- Typegoose
-- Styled Components
+- Type-graphql

 ## How to use